vippsas/vipps-ecom-api/vipps-ecom-api.md

 is just a number may not be possible to find.

-While the minimum length for `orderId` _technically_ is just one character, we strongly recommend using at least 6 characters, and a combination of numbers and characters.
+While the minimum length for `orderId` _technically_ is just one character, we _strongly_ recommend to use `orderId` format that makes it easy to search for them in logs.
+This means that `acme-shop-123-order123abc` is a better format than `123456`.

-The maximum length of an `orderId` is 50 alphanumeric characters: a-z, A-Z, 0-9 and '-'.

 A good starting point is to use UUID,
 [universally unique identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier),
 on the format `123e4567-e89b-12d3-a456-426614174000`.
-UUIDs are not always the most human-friendly, so see the other tips below too.
+UUIDs are not always the most human-friendly, so see the other tips too.

-We _strongly_ recommend to use `orderId` format that makes it easy to search for them in logs.
-This means that `abc-123-def-456` is a better format than `123456`.
+The maximum length of an `orderId` is 50 alphanumeric characters: a-z, A-Z, 0-9 and '-'.
 Leading zeros should be avoided, as some applications (like Excel) tend to remove them, and this may cause misunderstandings.

-With multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId`s could start at `654321-0000-0000-0001` and increment by 1 for each order, or some similar, unique and readable pattern.
+With multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId`s could be `654321-acme-shop-123-order123abc`.

+If you need to make multiple attempts at paying the same order, you can add a suffix to the orderId to make it unique: If your internal orderId is `acme-shop-123-order123abc` you can add `-1` to get a unique _Vipps_ orderId `acme-shop-123-order123abc-1` for the first attempt, `acme-shop-123-order123abc-2` for the second, etc. This is useful when a customer:
+1. Adds a product to the cart
+2. Goes to the payment page and selects Vipps
+3. Gets the payment request in Vipps _but cancels_ (or does nothing)
+4. Adds another product to the same cart (or order)
+5. Repeats steps 2 and 3.

 ## URL Validation